JohnRizkallah26/JohnRizkallah26.github.io/index.md

       Hey everyone!
 I am originally from Rochester, NY & graduated from Brockport High School.
       I enlisted in the Navy in 2017 as an Operations Specialist.
 I spent 3 years abroad in Rota, Spain.
       This experience heavily shaped me as it forced me out of my comfort zone.
 I made hundreds of friends and gained valuable experience with computer systems.
-      However, I also made hundreds of mistakes, thanks to some amazing leaders and collegues, I have been able to learn from them.
+      However, I also made hundreds of mistakes, which I am extremely grateful for as it molded me into a better human.
-      I have lived in Florida since 2021, and will be leaving the Navy in 2026 en route to San Antonio, Texas.
-At home I have my Wife of 4 years (Lexi) and my son Eli.
+      I have lived in Florida since 2021, and will be leaving the Navy in 2026.
     </div>
   </details>